a-chris/faenz/README.md

       - ADMIN_USERNAME=admin
       - ADMIN_PASSWORD=test
       - GEOIP_API_KEY (if you want to geolocate IPs)
+    volumes:
+      - "./data:/faenz-analytics/sqlite_db"
 ```

+adding a `volume` is recommended to not lose your data after destroying the container or depolying a new version.

 # IP Geolocation

 Faenz supports IP Geolocation by using the https://ipgeolocation.io API, you can use the free plan that gives 30k requests per month and 1k daily, you just need to signup and save the API key into the environment variable `GEOIP_API_KEY`.

+If you have a better solution in mind feel free to open an issue 🙏

 # Build the container